Multilingual WordPress website showing content translated into multiple languages

 Step 1.
 Use a Compatible WordPress Theme

 Most well-maintained WordPress themes work with multilingual plugins, but check that your theme has been tested with Polylang or WPML before you start.
 Themes built around shortcodes or custom post types sometimes have compatibility issues.
-If you’re unsure, themes listed in the WordPress repository with active installations and recent updates are generally safe.
+Themes with active installations and recent updates in the WordPress.org repository are generally safe.

 Step 2.
 Install and Configure Polylang